 Reimbursement to municipalities for a range of local capital improvement projects (eg. roads/sidewalks, sewer lines, dams, greenways, etc) by OPM, including activities associated with infrastructure for mill redevelopment.

 Funding and technical support for development projects benefiting low- and moderate-income populations in cities of less than 50,000.

 The Connecticut Economic Resource Center (CERC) provides economic development services for businesses, municipalities and public agencies.
-A tool for the identification of historic industrial buildings actively listed for purchase or lease is SiteFinder, an online database of commercial properties.

 Regional economic development authorities, such as the Capitol Region Development Authority, may also have programs to assist with mill redevelopment.